OCA/odoo-community.org/the-association/CLA.rst

 ====================

 Signing the CLA allows you to use the official OCA Contributor logo on your profile, resume or marketing materials.
-However, you are not authorized to modify it.
+However, the OCA Contributor Logo is copyrighted so you are not authorized to modify it.

 .. image:: https://odoo-community.org/website/image/ir.attachment/32626_5ec4a91/datas
     :alt: OCA Contributor Logo